boardable-codes/front-end-rsvp/README.md

 - `npm run start`
 - Server should be running on localhost:3000

 The site is using the Handlebars templating engine currently.
 Feel free to change if you feel it necessary.
+Alternatively, the branch `feature/api` will return straight JSON if you would prefer to use a totally different front end.